 - NOT anything to do with specification limits.

 What Kind of a Control Chart to Use?

-A run chart can reveal shifts and trends, but not points out of control (A run chart does not have control limits; therefore, it cannot detect out of control conditions.)
+A run chart can reveal shifts and trends but not points out of control.
+It does not have control limits; therefore, it cannot detect out-of-control conditions.
 You can turn a run chart into a control chart by adding upper and lower control limits.

 Control limits are the voice of the process (different from specification limits, which are the voice of the customer.)
 They show what the process is doing and act as a guide for what it should be doing.
-Control limits also indicate that a process event or measurement is likely to fall within that limit
+Control limits also show that a process event or measurement is likely to fall within that limit.

 - Estimating the standard deviation, σ, of the sample data

 - Multiplying that number by three

 - Adding (3 x σ to the average) for the UCL and subtracting (3 x σ from the average) for the LCL